jaykhan-dev/jkvp/docs/work/uiux/conflict-alerts.md

 ## Project details

-### Conflict Alerts is an app that aims to help the Ukrainians.
+### Conflict Alerts is an app to help the Ukrainians.

 *The premise is to allow locals to upload media to the site which will be marked on a map to help identify enemy location, weapons, and thus be able to determine strategies and tactics.*